Make Music Day

 2022

-This Make Music Day we encouraged our local musicians and artist to get involved and bring the spirit of Make Music Day to our streets.
+For Make Music Day 2022 we encouraged our local musicians and artists to get involved and bring the spirit of Make Music Day to our streets.

-We would like to give a big thank you to all who participated in this year's event.
+We would like to give a big thank you to all who participated in 2022's event.
 Council's Make Music Day events were held in three of our town centres:

 • Fred Kelly Place, Five Dock